limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 This defines:

 - the order of reasoning constraints
-- the role of atlas rules
+- the role of Atlas rules
 - the role of boundary rules
 - the role of fit discipline
 - the role of output discipline